+Vacant

 Over 25% of the land in the planning area is vacant.
 Most of the vacant land is located along major thoroughfares: Highway 151, Loop 1604 and Culebra Road.
 This indicates that this area is positioned to absorb future growth, as available land is accessible and adjoining conditions complement residential and commercial uses.
-Methodist Hospital has an undeveloped tract east of the intersection of Hwy 151 and Loop 1604.
+Methodist Hospital has an undeveloped tract east of the intersection of Highway 151 and Loop 1604.
 Several properties within the older subdivisions of Mountain View Acres and North San Antonio Hills are also vacant, which provides opportunity for residential infill development.
 Other vacant properties in the area include a quarry behind the Mountain View Acres neighborhood land along Culebra Road which is located predominantly in the floodplain.

 Open space

-Less than 1% of the land in this area is used for public parks and open spaces, although the Hyatt Hill Country golf course and Sea World's grounds provide a significant amount of privately managed open space.
+Less than 1% of the land in this area is used for public parks and open spaces, although the Hyatt Hill Country Golf Club and SeaWorld San Antonio's grounds provide a significant amount of privately managed open space.
 While there is a wealth of greenery and tree cover in the area, there are no formal parks other than small ones within the neighborhoods themselves.
 However, there are many more opportunities to create accessible open space as new development occurs.
-Northwest Vista College has some trails and a Frisbee golf course, which are publicly accessible but not well-known.
+Northwest Vista College has some trails and a frisbee golf course, which are publicly accessible but not well-known.

+25% Residential

+27% Commercial

+9 % Institutional

+7% Industrial

+-10/ Dublic Deals (Oncer Concer

+<1% Public Park/Open Space

+Agriculture

+2%